And if hour number one is any indication, this rodeo is on.

 And the converse of that is true.

-Well, there are people who hated Bush from the get go.
+Well, there are people who hated Bush from the get-go.

-Really doing well in the early fundraising.
+Bush was really doing well, really doing well in the early fundraising.

-Remember when he first started uh what did they call the plane, the the expectations express or something like that, and and and he was just, I mean, checks were just rolling in to the George W. Bush for president campaign in like late ninety-nine.
+And he was just, I mean, checks were just rolling in to the George W. Bush for president campaign in like late 99.

 You know why?

-It's it's a quite the unfathomable mystery.
+It's quite the unfathomable mystery.

 It's because a lot of people wanted him to be president.